ssmi8/Avengers-Match-Game/README.md

 - Within Gitpod I utilized the live server extension to see changes in real time.
 - Using google developer tools I checked the responsiveness when changing screen sizing and used the desktop and mobile filters
 - I used Chrome Developer tool to analyse and review what was going through the console with each change I made.
-- Upon pushing the code to github I ran the lighthouse reports for mobile and desktop.
 - Lastly I ran the code through validators to look for errors in html, css and javascript.
 - For each update to git hub, I use industry standard commits as best practice.